ariesteam/ariesteam.github.com/about/ariesteam.markdown

 Miami University and a Master's degree in City and Regional Planning from Clemson University.
-Prior to enrolling at UVM, Brian also worked for 6 years at the Washington State Department of Ecology as the Coastal Planner for the Southwest Washington Coastal Erosion Study Brian can be reached at <bvoigt@uvm.edu>
+Prior to enrolling at UVM, Brian also worked for 6 years at the Washington State Department of Ecology as the Coastal Planner for the Southwest Washington Coastal Erosion Study.
+Brian can be reached at <bvoigt@uvm.edu>

 ### David Batker